emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 The initial amount of heap memory available to the program.
 This is the memory region available for dynamic allocations via `sbrk`, `malloc` and `new`.

+Unlike INITIAL_MEMORY, this setting does not place a hard cap on the total amount of memory available at startup, and so should be preferred.

 .. _initial_memory:

 INITIAL_MEMORY